 Jacob also steals Esau’s parental blessing.
 This blessing, spoken by the father, involved the transfer of familial leadership to the first-born son.
 The blessing also served as a prophetic proclamation of how God would act on behalf of the individual, and the family.
 Isaac, blind and on his deathbed, desires is to give his final blessing to Esau.
 With the encouragement of Rebekah, however, Jacob poses as Esau and steals his father’s blessing.
 Esau responds to this by promising to murder his brother.

-What Can We Learn from The Differences of Jacob and Esau?
+What Can We Learn from The Differences of these Brothers?

 When we look at the relationship between the two brothers, we see a certain degree of complementarity between them.
 Esau is the consummate hunter.
 While not very strategically minded (he did after all trade his birthright for a bowl of stew), he is resourceful and skilled.
 He grows his resources to a place of plenty through his own skill and labor.
 Jacob also amasses plenty of resources, but only grows his flock through manipulation.
 Jacob has a keen intellect and a strategic mind.